-Primary PE and Sport Premium Plan for 2019/20
+Primary PE and Sport Premium Plan for 2018/19

-The Primary PE and Sport Premium was launched by the government in April 2013.
+The Primary PE and Sport Premium was launched by the government in April 2013 and is available for three years to July 2016.
 It is ring-fenced funding to be used by the school to improve the quality and breadth of our PE, sport and physical activity provision.